awesome-llm-papers/awesome-llm-papers.github.io/_publications/jones2023does.markdown

 layout: publication
 title: Does GPT-4 Pass The Turing Test?
 authors: Cameron R. Jones, Benjamin K. Bergen
-conference: Arxiv
+conference: 'Proceedings of the 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (Volume 1:
+  Long Papers)'
 year: 2023
-citations: 18
+citations: 21
 bibkey: jones2023does
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2310.20216'}]
-tags: [Reinforcement Learning, Model Architecture, GPT, Prompting]
+tags: [Reinforcement Learning, GPT, Prompting, Model Architecture]
 ---
 We evaluated GPT-4 in a public online Turing test.
 The best-performing GPT-4 prompt passed in 49.7% of games, outperforming ELIZA (22%) and GPT-3.5 (20%),